bbauska/W3Cx-5of5/README.md

 Like this, when the game starts, all images, musics and sounds are ready to go.

-Let\'s have a look at it.
+Let&apos;s have a look at it.
 Here is how it looks like.
 You define an object called "assetsToLoadURLs" and you indicate the names of the musics, of the sound samples or of the images you want to load, and you indicate their URLs.
-So "backgroundImage" it\'s a PNG, logo it\'s a PNG, "plop" it\'s a MP3.
+So "backgroundImage" it&apos;s a PNG, logo it&apos;s a PNG, "plop" it&apos;s a MP3.

-And you can also indicate if it\'s going to be streamed or loaded and decoded in memory for fast access.
-You can indicate if it\'s gonna loop, start again at the end.
-You can indicate the volume\... and it will do everything for you.
+And you can also indicate if it&apos;s going to be streamed or loaded and decoded in memory for fast access.
+You can indicate if it&apos;s gonna loop, start again at the end.
+You can indicate the volume&#41; and it will do everything for you.
 You can indicate background music with "buffer: true", "loop: true".
 This is a background music will be looped in the background.
 How do you load all these assets?

-You use the "loadAssets()" function that is provided at this end of this source file but you don\'t have to look at the details.
+You use the "loadAssets()" function that is provided at this end of this source file but you don&apos;t have to look at the details.

-You don\'t have to understand in details how it works.
+You don&apos;t have to understand in details how it works.

-Here, in the init() function called when the page is loaded, we display the "Loading assets" \...
-"Loading assets" message.
+Here, in the init() function called when the page is loaded, we display the "Loading assets" &#41; "Loading assets" message.

 Then we call "loadAssets()" and we pass the name of function that will really start the game.